 At the same time, using omnichannel is also linked to a change in mindset when it comes to operating the entire system.
 Omnichannel pharma marketing requires the ability to think in terms of customer journeys – and making them automated.

-Tools help in this process; marketing automation platforms offer journey planners that allow to create automated flows, where the HCP’s decisions (clicks, reactions, subscribes, etc.) serve as disambiguations in the flow.
+Tools help in this process; marketing automation platforms offer journey planners that allow creating of automated flows, where the HCP’s decisions (clicks, reactions, subscribes, etc.) serve as disambiguations in the flow.
 A certain event (triggered by the HCP) essentially “tells” the algorithm to offer the next touchpoint.
 Of course, it is best at least at the initial stage of implementation to have a skilled professional arrange the journeys for maximum efficiency.

 So how does a pharmaceutical brand use all of this in practice to increase HCP engagement?
 What to look at?
 Here is a short checklist.